 Two weeks ago in my B2B networking group, the topic about asking for help was brought up.
-Patrick Good asked, “Why is it so hard for business owners to ask for help?”
+A member asked, “Why is it so hard for business owners to ask for help?”
 He went on to point out the fact that entrepreneurs got started because they wanted to be independent – it’s a mindset that stems from helping oneself; not getting help.
 If you don’t mind getting a little heart-to-heart here, let’s address this question as it relates to business owners and marketing.

 It’s cheaper if I do it.

 That’s right.
 Let’s tackle the big one first – costs.
 I totally get this.
 When you’re working on slim margins it’s difficult to justify the cost of outsourcing.
 But why waste time doing something you’re not good at while letting what you are good (and consequently make money at) sit by the wayside?
 A number of years ago I stopped doing my own taxes.
 I was tired of the double and triple checking and the gnawing anxiety that I forgot something critical and the IRS would come knocking.
 Yes, I have to pay for it now, but the relief and the added benefits of a tax consultant far surpasses the money spent.
 I would do it again in a heartbeat.

 A few of us crazies get into business to do marketing, but most others get into it for other reasons.
 In the beginning you do need to do it all – the work, the customer service, the sales, the accounting, the marketing.
 But there comes a point where you need to let some things go to do the things that make financial (and mental) sense for you.
 You should never stop marketing, but if you’re not a marketer, YOU should stop marketing.
 In many cases, you’ll find that you make the money to justify hiring someone to do your marketing, by doing what you love and are an expert at doing.

 No one knows my business better than me